New Airline Refund Rules: Do You Still Need Travel Insurance?

 It’s important to speak with a licensed professional about travel insurance.

-Click here to learn more about AXA Travel Insurance or Contact us and speak with a licensed travel agent.
+Click here to learn more about AXA Travel Protection, or contact us to speak with a licensed travel agent.

 In Short

-While the 2024 refund ruling is an excellent step toward consumer protection, current evidence shows there is still a ways to go in order to implement and enforce it on a broad scale.
+While the 2024 new airline refund rules are an excellent step toward consumer protection, current evidence shows there is still a way to go in order to implement and enforce it on a broad scale.
 It doesn’t quite replace the security of travel insurance, although we applaud the efforts to put more responsibility on airlines for passenger protection.
 Until more regulations follow, it is still recommended that travelers purchase travel protection from authorized travel insurance providers.

 To learn more about AXA’s travel plans, check out our Compare Plans guide or speak with a licensed agent today to get a quote for your next trip.